 I had an odd question come up the other day: Who still uses Wordperfect?
 It’s a fair question.
 Wordperfect, as you may know, is still very much in production.
 Corel releases new versions every year or two.
 It’s the #2 word processor in the market, still.
 Someone is still using it, then.

 Administrative assistants who type and edit a lot of documents often prefer Wordperfect over Word.
 I can personally attest to Word doing strange things to document formatting sometimes.
 I was in charge of a huge documentation project, and the people who had final approval of the work didn’t understand a word of it, so instead they looked for formatting errors.
 If they found something, they rejected the document.
-Sometimes I would spend more hours fixing one or two formatting issues than I spent writing or correcting the content.
+Sometimes I would spend more hours fixing one or two formatting issues than I spent correcting the content or researching and writing entire new sections.

 If I’d stayed in that role and had the option to use Wordperfect, I would have become a convert very quickly.
 I didn’t have the option and I didn’t stay in the role.
 I’ll bet whoever does my old job now can’t fix some of those old issues either.